-As I’m sure you realise, the final benefits may be clear, but sometimes obstacles can appear to block this path.
-The following are often raised as the biggest reasons for delay.
-If you want to tackle these, you’ll be well placed to drive forward the adoption of e-invoicing in your business.
+As I’m sure you realise, the final benefits may be clear, but obstacles can appear to block this path.
+The following are often the biggest reasons for delay.
+Selecting the right e-invoicing solution partner to tackle these is crucial to successful e-invoicing adoption.

 - Initial outlay – some e-invoicing solutions require a large investment upfront, or attempting to build your own, in house, can consume huge amounts of IT resources for a long, long time